 Heads up!
 In-app header bidding is on its way

 By now it’s clear.
 Header bidding for desktop = good.
 Header bidding for in-app = almost non-existent so publishers settle for the waterfall.
 Fortunately, we are starting to hear more and more talk of header bidding migrating to in-app.
-Appnext will be releasing its solution for in-app header bidding in the next few weeks.
-The new solution will empower app publishers to maximize yield for each ad request, by letting them serve the highest real-time bid, as opposed to relying on the Waterfall and average historical eCPM bidding.
+Appnext recently released in-app header bidding.
+By updating the new SDK version app publishers can maximize yield for each ad request, by letting them serve the highest real-time bid, as opposed to relying on the Waterfall and average historical eCPM bidding.

 In order for in-app header bidding to succeed or have a chance of succeeding developers must be open to trying new tools that require the implementation of an SDK.
 Let’s face it, it’s not the end of the world, just a little more effort and code that could very well revolutionize in-app advertising the same way it did desktop.